KGAtomTrapLab/atom-trap-auto-lib/README.md

 # QC Atom Trap Lab Automation Library
-Python based Hardware Abstraction Layer for interfacing with Lab Equipment
+Python based Hardware Abstraction Library for interfacing with Lab Equipment and custom devices

 # PyVisa Setup on Windows

+PyVisa requires a backend VISA manager / library to perform VISA commands.
+By default this limits the library to be run on a windows machine and for the the NI VISA library and to be configured correctly.

+Keysight connection expert provides a Windows driver for our GPIB -> USB adapters necessary to communicate with our laser controller.

+PyVisa offers a pure python based backend that has not been extensivly tested with this library but may prove effective going forward.

 *~todo*